Thurston's fragmentation and c-principles: Appendix

-is a weak homotopy equivalence. \end{lem} \begin{proof} It is enough to show that the above map is a Serre microfibration with a weakly contractible fibers (see \cite[Lemma 2.2]{weiss2005does}).
+is a weak homotopy equivalence. \end{lem} \begin{proof} Note that by definition the subspaces $\widetilde{\text{\textnormal{Sect}}}_{\epsilon}(U)$ are open in $\widetilde{\text{\textnormal{Sect}}}_{\epsilon}(\pi)$ and they give an open cover as $U$ varies in $\mathcal{O}_{\epsilon}(M)$.
+So the lemma is implied by \cite[Theorem 1.1]{MR2045835} but it is also easily implied by the microfibration technique as follows.
+It is enough to show that the above map is a Serre microfibration with weakly contractible fibers (see \cite[Lemma 2.2]{weiss2005does}).
 Recall, we say the map $\pi: T\to B$ is a Serre microfibration if for every positive integer $k$ and every commutative diagram

 there exists an $\epsilon>0$ and a (micro)lift $H:D^k\times [0,\epsilon)\to T$ so that $H(x,0)=f(x)$ and $\pi\circ H(x,t)=h(x)$.